Maserati Biturbo: Racing

 The Maserati Racing (Tipo 331) was a more potent variant of the 2.24v with a higher power output, and was meant as an intermediate model beneath the more aggressive Shamal.
-It was first introduced to the press in December 1990, only 230 units were built from 1991 to 1992 and all were meant for the Italian market only.
-Later, several units could be found exported across Europe (France, Sweden, Denmark, Germany and the Netherlands) which indicated import to those countries from Italy; limited documentation was available, which made homologation in some countries (still) a huge administrative challenge.
+The redesigned front end and other elements also found their way onto the remainder of the Biturbo range.
+It was first introduced to the press in December 1990.
+Only 230 units were built from 1991 to 1992 and were mainly intended for the Italian market.
+173 Maserati Racing were delivered new to Italy, with the remainder presumable exported.
+Several units have also been exported from Italy since, to other European nations; limited documentation was available, which made homologation in some countries a huge administrative challenge.

 The lowered, electronic KONI shock absorbers allowed to adjust damping on four settings, allowing for comfort or sharp handling at the flick of a switch.
 This is combined with a five-speed manual gearbox manufactured by Getrag and a limited slip differential from Maserati but suspected to use Quaife technology.

 The choice of colours of the Racing was limited to red or black.
 On the interior, the only change was the paneling, painted dark grey (carbon fibre grey) instead of the standardwood trim.

-Combined with new settings on the two engine controllers from Magneti Marelli, in charge of the ignition, the fuel injection and the turbo boost management, allowed the power to increase to 285 PS at 6,250 rpm with a specific output of 142 hp/L. The torque is 374 Nm at 4,250 rpm.
+Combined with new settings on the two engine controllers from Magneti Marelli, in charge of the ignition, the fuel injection and the turbo boost management, allowed the power to increase to 285 PS at 6,250 rpm with a specific output of 142.5 PS/L. The torque is 374 Nm at 4,250 rpm.
 This engine was given the designation AM 490 in the Maserati engine reference book.
 The engine was made compatible with lead-free gasoline.
 Induction consists of two IHI water-cooled turbochargers with two air-to-air intercoolers.
 Changes from the 2.24v's engine include a new, lighter crankshaft, new exhaust valves (sodium filled for improved heat dissipation), new combustion chambers, new lighter connecting rods, new lighter forged aluminium pistons, and new IHI turbochargers.